EPCCed/archer-gpu-course/section-2.03/README.md

   }
 ```
 Here, a given thread makes `NY` consecutive accesses to the arrays.
 This
-does not favour coalesed access.
+does not favour coalesced access.

 We want consecutive threads to have consecutive accesses, e.g.,
 ```